What does the Google Medic Update mean for your website’s content?

 We all know that Google regularly updates its search technology.
 Just as we get a handle on one batch of upgrades, things change again, or so it seems.
 But why does this happen, when it’s already the world’s most powerful search engine?
+And how does the recent Google Medic Update change things for your website?

 Google’s core value

 The answer is that Google has, and has always had, a core value of providing the best possible user experience.
-It may be one of the most user-focussed organisations on the planet.
+It may be one of the most user-focused organisations on the planet.
 It strives to deliver only search results that are relevant and that have high-quality content.
 So it continually monitors how the site is performing and implements changes as necessary.

 What is the Medic Update?